 VARICEAL BLEEDING AND ASCITES

 TIPS has primarily been used to treat the major consequences of portal hypertension (ie, variceal hemorrhage and ascites) (table 1).
 These topics are discussed in detail elsewhere.
-(See "Role of transjugular intrahepatic portosystemic shunts in the treatment of variceal bleeding" and "Treatment of diuretic-resistant ascites in patients with cirrhosis".)
+(See "Role of transjugular intrahepatic portosystemic shunts in the treatment of variceal bleeding" and "Ascites in adults with cirrhosis: Diuretic-resistant ascites".)

 When used in patients with refractory ascites, insertion of TIPS may lead to a delayed improvement in renal function [3,4].
-In one study, the average plasma creatinine concentration was 1.5 mg/dL (132 µmol/L) at baseline, was unchanged at one week, and fell to 0.9 mg/dL (80 µmol/L) by six months .
+In one study, the average plasma creatinine concentration was 1.5 mg/dL (132 micromol/L) at baseline, was unchanged at one week, and fell to 0.9 mg/dL (80 micromol/L) by six months .